What Is Orthognathic Surgery?

 Who Needs Corrective Jaw Surgery?

-Oral surgeons recommend these procedures for many reasons.
-Injuries caused by sports or car accidents can sometimes cause the jaw to become misaligned.
+Jaw surgeons recommend these procedures for many reasons.
+Injuries caused perhaps by sports or car accidents can sometimes cause the jaw to become misaligned.
 The problem can also occur naturally as the jaw develops during childhood.
 In either case, you may experience symptoms like problems speaking, difficulty chewing, persistent jaw pain, breathing issues, and a lower jaw that protrudes outwards or recedes backwards.
 In addition to assessing your symptoms, your doctor will also perform a thorough exam to make sure you’re a good candidate for jaw surgery.

 Are There Any Risks Involved?